 Figure 6 Generic process diagram for defining a forecast scenario.
 'AIS' refers to Automatic Identification.
-The variables X, Y and Z are a function of the year (20xx).
+The variables X, Y, and Z are a function of the year (20xx).

 To model realistic scenarios the combined effects of multiple mitigation measures should be included.
 This reflects the real-world development of both GHG and URN abatement efforts by a diverse range of stakeholders and covers both operational and (retrofit and newbuild) technical measures.
 Furthermore, it was recognised that certain approaches for reducing GHG emissions can result in an increase in URN levels, while for others a concurrent mitigation effect on GHG and URN can be expected.
-Since a finite number of measures could be modelled within the project, a review of possible measures was conducted, with a final selection of six measures made ensuring that the combination was relevant to the scenarios under consideration.
-An overview of the selected measures is provided in Table 5.
+Because a finite number of measures could be modelled within the project, a review of possible measures was conducted, with a final selection of six measures made ensuring that the combination was relevant to the scenarios under consideration.
+Table 5 provides an overview of the selected measures.
 Cavitation and machinery source levels were modelled separately so that the effect of each measure on mitigating the two source mechanisms could be studied both in isolation as well as in combination.

 Under each scenario, appropriate combinations of mitigation measures were selected.
-For the GHG scenarios, these were speed Reduction (SRD), More efficient propeller (MEP), optimised hull form (OHF) and hull and propeller cleaning (HPC).
-In the URN scenarios, SRD, quieter propeller (QRP) and air injection (AIN) were applied, while under U&G scenarios, all six measures were included.
+For the GHG scenarios, these were Speed Reduction (SRD), More Efficient Propeller (MEP), Optimised Hull Form (OHF), and Hull and Propeller Cleaning (HPC).
+In the URN scenarios, SRD, Quieter Propeller (QRP) and Air Injection (AIN) were applied.
+Under U&G scenarios, all six measures were included.
 The associated penetration rates for 2030, 2040, and 2050 were estimated using data from literature (Hoffmann 2020, IMO 2021).
-Where information for a particular measure was not available, which was particularly the case for the URN-related measures, this was taken from a similar measure or based on best estimates.
+Where information for a particular measure was unavailable, which was particularly the case for the URN-related measures, this was taken from a similar measure or based on best estimates.
 Changes in ship traffic volume were estimated based on predicted changes in transport work for different ship types up until 2050 (DNV 2022).
 Appendix F gives full details of the scenario input data.